 We don't compare this type of mortgage - this guide is for informational purposes only.
 But you can compare remortgages.

-What is equity?
+What is a second mortgage?

-Say you buy a property for £200,000 and put down a £10,000 deposit.
+Let's say you buy a property for £200,000 and put down a £10,000 deposit.
 You’ll take out a mortgage of £190,000 to cover the rest.

 To begin with, you only own £10,000 worth of your home.
 But as you pay the mortgage off, you’ll own more and more of it.

-If you have £50,000 left to pay on your mortgage, for example, you’ll own £150,000 worth of your home.
-Or, to put it another way, you’ll have £150,000 equity in your property.
+If you have £50,000 left to pay on your mortgage, you’ll own £150,000 worth of your home.
+So you’ll have £150,000 equity in your property.

 What are the pros and cons of a second mortgage?